How Clean Is Your House?: Final series

-The sixth and final series aired in the UK on Channel 4 from 13 August - 24 September 2009, and was (for the first time) also broadcast in High Definition on Channel 4 HD.
-Primarily the same format as previous editions, Kim and Aggie continued to seek out "the UK's filthiest homes", however, the program was promoted as delving far deeper into the psyche of the home owners.
+The sixth and final series aired in the UK on Channel 4 from 13 August–24 September 2009, and was (for the first time) also broadcast in High Definition on Channel 4 HD.
+Primarily the same format as previous editions, Kim and Aggie continued to seek out "the UK's filthiest homes", however, the programme was promoted as delving far deeper into the psyche of the home owners.
 In addition, the two-week "check-up" was omitted from the show's formula, but Kim and Aggie undertook a roadshow style appearance in each episode where they would meet members of the public to answer questions and offer cleaning tips.

 In November 2009, Channel 4 announced that they had decided to end the series after six years as part of its ongoing "creative renewal" for programming.
 Channel 4's head of programming, Julian Bellamy, said the series had been one of several "huge hits" for the channel, but that his focus was now on "finding the next generation of groundbreaking shows".

-DVD & VHS Releases
+DVD and VHS releases

 How Clean Is Your House? received a release on both DVD and VHS in the UK on 8 November 2004.

 How Clean Is Your House?
 USA Seasons 1 & 2 was released on DVD in the US on 4 March 2008.